 'When they have exercised themselves for some time in the way of virtue, been faithful to meditation and prayer and freed themselves from attachment and love for the things of this world, they have at last gained some spiritual strength in God.
 By this strength they are able to hold in check the desire for creatures and endure some hardships and dryness in prayer without longing for that better time when they felt more taste and enjoyment in spiritual practices ...

-Then God turns all this light into darkness, shuts the door and blocks up the source of the sweet waters of the spirit from which they had till then drunk whenever they wanted.
-Now God places them in darkness so that they do not know where to turn with their imagination and their thoughts' (Dark Night, I.8.3).
+Then this light is turned into darkness, the door is shut and the source of the sweet waters of the spirit is blocked from which they had till then drunk whenever they wanted.
+Now they find themselves in darkness so that they do not know where to turn with their imagination and their thoughts' (Dark Night, I.8.3).